 Roseline Orwa, Founder

-Roseline Orwa is a widow gender expat and a social entrepreneur,as well as a TV Talk show host.She is a celebrated widow activist and a correspond writer with Modern Widows Club’s online Magazine.She is a mentor whose work is replicated in more than 12 counties in Kenya, and a life skills coach.
+Roseline Orwa is a social entrepreneur, and gender expat, as well as a TV Talk show host.She is a celebrated widow activist and a correspond writer with Modern Widows Club’s online Magazine.She is a mentor whose work is replicated in more than 12 counties in Kenya, and a life skills coach.
 Roseline serves as an appointed Commissioned Expert with the Ministry of Labour and Social Services in Kenya.
 She holds a Diploma in Printing and Graphic design from the Technical University of Kenya, and is a non-graduate in Public Relations and Communication from Daystar University.
 She also holds a Post Graduate Diploma in Project Management and Innovation.
 And currently a Fellow of London School of Economics for social and economic equity.

 Pascalia holds a Diploma in Community Development and Social Work and has trained with a variety of organizations to acquire knowledge in Peer Education, Family Matters and Gender Based Violence.